rage/tmc-vscode/CONTRIBUTING.md

 ## Linting

 This project uses [oxlint](https://oxc.rs/) for code linting.
-You can run oxlint across the code by calling `pnpm run lint` from a terminal, or check linting without autofixing with `pnpm run lint:ci`.
+You can run oxlint across the code by calling `pnpm run lint:fix` from a terminal, or check linting without autofixing with `pnpm run lint`.

 ## Developing the extension